In a large bowl, add the flour and season with 1 teaspoon of salt and pepper, to taste. Add the antelope and toss to coat well. Melt

 in a heavy bottom pot over medium-high heat and add the antelope

 .
 Saute the antelope until browned, stirring throughout the cooking process.
 After browning, deglaze with 4 cups of port

 , then add the stock, thyme

-In separate pan, over medium heat, add remaining butter, the onion, carrots, and celery
+In separate pan, over medium heat, add remaining butter, the onion

 , and cook for 10 to 15 minutes.
 Pour the vegetable mixture into the meat mixture and simmer

 for an additional 40 to 50 minutes, depending on the thickness of the stew.
 Season with salt and pepper, to taste.
 Transfer the stew